roselmamendes/googlePyrate/README.md

 # googlePyrate
-Act as client receiving the searches founded by Google and show by another view.
+Act as client receiving the searches found by Google and show by another view.

 ## Scope: